The Truth About HEV Light

 “Blue light makes our skin red and inflamed,” Dr. Loretta puts frankly.
 “When testers were exposed to visible blue light and then separately to UVA, there was more redness and swelling produced by the blue light than by the UVA light source.”
 Yikes, though it’s not always such a distinct direct reaction.

-although digital devices are worrisome because of the long amounts and frequency of exposure, women won't see themselves getting all red from digital devices.
+Women won't see themselves getting all red from digital devices.
 Instead, they will notice over time that their skin seems a bit redder, maybe they think they have rosacea.
 Many of my patients who take a week off and have limited digital exposure report back that their skin redness has dramatically improved.

 Justina Anzulovich, entrepreneur and founder of Save (ur pretty) Face, was determined to get to the bottom of HEV as well.
 “The facts are that HEV light is harming you at the base layer of your dermis.
 It goes further into your body than both UVA and UVB rays combined.”
 Anzulovich explains that the damage is cumulative, so it’s nearly impossible to repair with everday skincare.
 She’s all about prevention vs. correction for this very reason.